etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 ========================

 Late night, you, as a sysadmin, are in your deep sleep.
-Suddenly, you woke up from a monitoring system call notifying you that the company's core application has become unresponsive.
+Suddenly, you wake up from a monitoring system call notifying you that the company's core application has become unresponsive.

-You dressed up, reached out for your computer, hopped on the company's network, tried to ssh into the main production servers but ssh connection hung.
+You jump out of your bed, reach out for your computer, hop on the company's network, try to ssh into the main production server but ssh connection hung.

-Desperate, you were trying to understand the problem by pinging the servers - ping works.
+Desperate, you are trying to understand the problem by pinging the servers - ping works.

-Uh, your cell phone rung, that's your boss.
-They were very concerned, almost freaking out.
+Uh, your cell phone rings, that's your boss.
+They are very concerned, almost freaking out.
 So you got 15 more minutes to figure it out or...

 What do you do next?